Is a bank statement mortgage right for you?

 The exact rate and necessary down payment for bank statement loans are usually based on credit scores.

-How to get a bank statement mortgage
+How to find a bank statement mortgage loans

 Since they’re considered to be Non-QM, not all lenders offer bank statement mortgages.
 In fact, many banks and credit unions choose not to offer these types of loans.

-If you don’t qualify for traditional mortgage financing, contact several lenders to determine if they offer bank statement programs or other programs for self-employed applicants.
+If you don’t qualify for traditional mortgage financing, contact several lenders to determine if they offer bank statement programs or other loan programs for self-employed applicants.